David NOVO's homepage

-I am a CNRS research scientist (equivalent to assistant professor) at the ADAptive Computing (ADAC) group in the Montpellier Laboratory of Informatics, Robotics and Microelectronics (LIRMM), France, since January 2017.
-LIRMM is a Joint Research Unit owned by the French National Center for Scientific Research (CNRS) and the University of Montpellier (UM).
+I am a CNRS research scientist (equivalent to assistant professor) in the ADAC Group at LIRMM, Montpellier, France, since January 2017.
+The LIRMM is a joint research unit owned by the French National Center for Scientific Research (CNRS) and the University of Montpellier (UM).

 Previously, I was a post-doctoral researcher at the EPFL School of Computer and Communication Sciences, Switzerland, where I joined the Processor Architecture Laboratory (LAP) in November 2010.
 Even longer ago, I conducted my doctoral research at the Interuniversity Microelectronics Centre (imec), Belgium, receiving the Ph.D. in Engineering from the Katholieke Universiteit Leuven (KU Leuven) in 2010.

 My research interests include hardware and software techniques for increasing computational efficiency in next-generation digital computers, with particular focus on memory systems for multi-core architectures and programmable accelerators for machine learning applications.